jpnarkinsky/sanitize-html-stream/README.md

 ## Requirements

-`sanitize-html` is intended for use with Node.
+`sanitize-html-stream` is intended for use with Node.
 That's pretty much it.
-All of its npm dependencies are pure JavaScript. `sanitize-html` is built on the excellent `htmlparser2` module.
+All of its npm dependencies are pure JavaScript. `sanitize-html-stream` is built on the excellent `htmlparser2` module.

 ## How to use